Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 ***The Builder Alpha-of-Alphas***

-Things… collapsed.
+Things... collapsed.
 Spectacularly.

 In one instant, the battle had been at a deliciously productive impasse.
 The Hunters’ own ships were grappling with the Humans’ and Prey-Species’ war vessels, neither side had a clear advantage and for the first time ever the Builders were able to study their foes at length.
 Previously, every estimate on those ships had been *estimates,* with quite a wide margin of error.

 Precision promised the opportunity to duplicate, or even improve upon, their designs.
 The prolonged brawl had been eminently desirable from the Alpha-of-Alphas’ perspective, therefore.

-The rapid way it fell apart, however… that was a surprise.
+The rapid way it fell apart, however... that was a surprise.

 It began with a broodship at the half-radian position in the Hunter formation.
 The battle was elongated and flattened thanks to the prey-convoy, so the formation was not perfectly three-dimensional, and that broodship had been somewhat out of position as the web of Hunter forcefields built up.
 It had been left with a heat debt, that only got worse as it locked shields with the others and began to help dissipate the battle’s ferocious energies.

-As the stalemate had formed, that problem had been left unresolved… Right up until the broodship exploded.
+As the stalemate had formed, that problem had been left unresolved...
+Right up until the broodship exploded.
 Suddenly, spectacularly, and without forewarning.

 There was an almost *shocked* quality to the moment of stillness that followed.
 As though neither side could quite believe what had just happened.